catalyst-cooperative/open-energy-data-for-all/episodes/escape-from-jupyter.md

 ```
 dependencies = [
-    "pandas>=2.3.1", # TODO: how to make this not out of date always?
+    "pandas>=2.3.1", # Your version might be different!
 ]
 ```